mathias/mathias.github.com/source/about/index.markdown

 I like to use the following things: Ruby, CoffeeScript, Rails, Git, vim, and *nix.

-I am learning: Clojure, Common Lisp, emacs, and guitar.
+I am learning: ClojureScript, Clojure, Common Lisp, emacs, and guitar.

 My open source code is online at [github.com/mathias](https://github.com/mathias)